-A. Yes.
-Currently, the average work expectation for sophomores, juniors and seniors is $2,500 per academic year.
+Currently, the average work expectation for sophomores, juniors and seniors is $2,950 per academic year.
 Money earned from working during the academic year can be used for the indirect expenses described above, such as books, supplies and personal expenses.

-A. There is nothing to prevent a first-year Frank Scholar from working if she/he so chooses.
+There is nothing to prevent a first-year Frank Scholar from working if she/he so chooses.
 The policy was designed to allow for greater student participation in the numerous extracurricular activities at Brown.
 However, we recognize that working can also provide an excellent opportunity for personal growth and skill-building.
-If you choose to work during your first-year at Brown, there are numerous on and off-campus employment opportunities available through the Student Employment Office web site, a division of the Office of Financial Aid.
+If you choose to work during your first-year at Brown, there are numerous on and off-campus employment opportunities available through the Student Employment Office web website, a division of Human Resources.

-During your sophomore, junior and senior years, you will be able to replace your loan, work, and summer earnings expectations with outside scholarship.
-However, during your freshman year, you will only be able to replace loan awards and summer earnings expectations with an outside scholarship, since your financial aid package will not include a work expectation.
-Outside scholarship amounts in excess of your loan award and summer earning expectation will result in a dollar for dollar reduction to your Brown University Scholarship.
+During your sophomore, junior and senior years, you will be able to replace your work and summer earnings expectations with outside scholarship.
+However, during your freshman year, you will only be able to replace summer earnings expectations with an outside scholarship, since your financial aid package will not include a work expectation.
+Outside scholarship amounts in excess of your summer earning expectation will result in a dollar for dollar reduction to your Brown University Scholarship.

 If you receive outside scholarships that exceed your total eligibility, we suggest that you consider one, or both, of the following options that may help compensate for the reduction to Brown University Scholarship: